UtopicUnicorns/mint-bot/README.md

     }
     ```

-8. Time to start the bot for the very first time.
+7. Time to start the bot for the very first time.
   You can quit the bot with ctrl+c.
     ```sh
     while true; do node index.js; done
-    ```

-9. The database should have been setup now too.
-  The first time you speak in a server with the bot it will prompt you to type in your discord chat:
-    ```
-    install auto
     ```
   This will setup a few basic channels the bot needs to function properly.